feschmidt/feschmidt.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student at the department of Quantum Nanoscience at TU Delft in The Netherlands.
-In my PhD, I research the use of graphene in superconducting microwave circuits.
+I am a PhD candidate at the department of Quantum Nanoscience at TU Delft in The Netherlands.
+In my PhD, I research applications and fundamental physics of constriction and graphene Josephson junctions embedded in superconducting microwave circuits.